 Mice and rats are associated with over 30 diseases, including Salmonella.
 Fleas and ticks are vectors, able to spread disease, and can hitchhike on rodents.
 Mice, like all rodents, spend part of their day gnawing.
 This means everything from electrical wiring to stored paper are susceptible to damage.
 Food loss and contamination is often reported.
 Mice have damaged ketchup packets, macaroni boxes, bags of flour, and cereals to name a few.
 The best way to prevent an infestation is by sealing up available food sources in sealed containers, such as Tupperware.
 The original container or bag the food is purchased may not be sufficient or preventing mice from becoming interested and damaging the food product.
 Once mice are enter an area, such as your garage or pantry, they leave behind pheromones.

-Why are we talking about Pheromones?
+Why are we talking about pheromones?

 Rodents use pheromones to communicate with each other.
 This is very similar to a dog at a fire hydrant.
 Other dogs know that the first dog has been there and are encouraged to participate.
 Once mice have entered your home, there are pheromones present in your home.
 It takes time for the pheromone strength and presence to wain away.
 The pheromone eventually go away but that is mainly dependent on the mouse population and the length of time the infestation occurred.